Iddah Asin

+Iddah Asin is a Kenyan lawyer and corporate executive.
+She is the executive director of the newly-created International Council of Beverages Associations Africa (ICBA Africa).
+ICBA is reported to be the "global voice for the non-alcoholic beverage industry".
+ICBA Africa collaborates with and complements the work of ICBA Latin America and ICBA Asia Pacific.

-Iddah Asin is a lawyer and corporate executive in Kenya.
-She is the Director of Government Affairs and Policy, for the pharmaceutical company Johnson & Johnson in the countries of the African Great Lakes.
-In 2017 she was named among the "Top 40 Women Under 40 in Kenya", by the Nation Media Group.
+Before then, she was the director of Government Affairs and Policy for the pharmaceutical company Johnson & Johnson in the countries of the African Great Lakes.
+In 2017, she was named among the "Top 40 Women Under 40 in Kenya" by the Nation Media Group.

 Background and education

-She was born in Kenya circa 1983.
+Asin was born in Kenya circa 1983.
 She attended Kenya schools for her elementary and high school studies.
 In 2003 she was admitted to Makerere University, in Kampala, Uganda, the largest and oldest public university in the country.
 In 2007, she graduated with a Bachelor of Laws.
 She returned to Kenya and obtained a Diploma in Law from the Kenya School of Law, and was admitted to the Kenya Bar in 2008.
 Later in 2016, she graduated with a Master of Arts in Public Policy and Management, from Strathmore Business School, in Nairobi.
 She also holds a Certificate in Global Leadership, awarded by the New York University, Robert F. Wagner Graduate School of Public Service.